-The Mayor was a powerful figure, equal to any of John's unruly Barons.
+The Mayor was a new power in the land, equal to any of John's unruly Barons.
 Only two months later William Hardel, the new Mayor of London, would put his signature to the Magna Carta.
-He was probably responsible for the inclusion of part 13:
+He was no doubt responsible for the inclusion of part 13:

 13. The city of London shall enjoy all its ancient liberties and free customs, both by land and by water.
 We also will and grant that all other cities, boroughs, towns, and ports shall enjoy all their liberties and free customs.

-Perhaps it suited the King for the city to have more influence, but he also wanted to keep it close to him.
-It was a condition of the new Charter that every year the newly elected Mayor would have to present himself at court and swear loyalty to the Crown*.
-And so it began: every year, the newly elected Mayor of London would travel upriver to the small town of Westminster and give his oath.
-The Lord Mayor has made that journey almost every year since, despite plague and fire and countless wars, and given his loyalty to 34 kings and queens of England.
+Perhaps it suited the King for the city to gain influence, but he took care to keep it close to him.
+It was a condition of the new Charter that every year the newly elected Mayor should present himself at court and swear loyalty to the Crown*.
+And so it began: every year, the newly elected Mayor of London would travel upriver to the small town of Westminster and give his oath to the King.
+The Lord Mayor has made that journey almost every year since, despite plague and fire and countless wars, and given his (and her, twice) loyalty to 34 kings and queens of England.

 The modern Lord Mayor's procession is a direct descendant of that first journey to Westminster.
-The route and date have changed slightly over the years but the pageantry of Hogarth and Canaletto can still be seen in its lively mixture of London's past, present and future.
+The route and date have changed over the years but the pageantry of Hogarth and Canaletto can still be seen in its lively mixture of London's past, present and future.
 The state coach is 350 years old, and the pikemen who guard it are almost as old as the Show.
 Today you will see the City's businesses, Livery Companies, charities, Her Majesty's Forces, the City Police and Londoners from all walks of life come together to enjoy a splendid celebration of the City's ancient power and prosperity, just as they did in the middle ages.